MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-scalability.md

 ms.date: 02/22/2024
 ms.custom: bap-template
 ---
-# Scalability
+# Service scalability for Business Central online

-Business Central Online manages diverse customers of different sizes and complexity, with load patterns fluctuating based on the time of the day, seasonality, the number of active users, active external integrations, and various other factors.
-One of the key strengths of Business Central Online is its ability to provide resource elasticity through real-time data driven auto-scaling and dynamic load distribution to support these needs.
+Business Central online manages diverse customers of different sizes and complexity, with load patterns fluctuating based on the time of the day, seasonality, the number of active users, active external integrations, and various other factors.
+One of the key strengths of Business Central online is its ability to provide resource elasticity through real-time data driven auto-scaling and dynamic load distribution to support these needs.

 Telemetry shows that 99,81% of the execution time (measured by the user session minutes) is performed on the compute nodes with ample resources.